 We log the total sum of each of these statistics in order to monitor the health of each individual VPN server.
 We ensure that the system isn't overloaded, and we monitor the servers for potential attacks, bugs, and network issues.

 We also monitor the real-time state of total connections per account as we only allow for five connections simultaneously.
 As we do not save this information, we cannot, for example, tell you how many connections your account had five minutes ago.

 With regard to our web servers, we handle certain types of information in the following ways:

-- Information older than 24 hours is deleted and only aggregated information about number of hits and number of visitors to our website is saved.
+- Information older than 1 hour is deleted, and only aggregated information about the number of hits and visitors to our website is saved.

 - We refrain from sending usage statistics to external parties such as Google Analytics.

 - Our website utilizes a minimum amount of cookies, which we go into detail about below.

 Our support staff answers questions, resolves problems, and gives general support to customers who actively send an email to email@example.com or submit a problem report via our app/client.